actions-cool/issues-helper/docs/guide/faq.en-US.md

 You can view the detailed [changelog](/en-US/changelog).
 The latest releases version is recommended.

+## What should I pay attention to when upgrading from v1.x to v2?

+There is only one difference between v1.x and v2.
+That is, `require-permission` in `mark-duplicate` has added the default value `write`.

 ## What should I do if there is no function I want here?

 You can submit it in [What do you want?](https://github.com/actions-cool/issues-helper/discussions/18).